code42/py42/docs/userguides/basics.md

         print("{0}: {1}".format(employee, notes))
 ```

-Each page is typical py42 response.
+Each page is a typical py42 response.
 The next section covers what you can do with `Py42Response` objects.

 ## Py42Response